-"permute" (up to mild indeterminacies) the theta values in the source of the $\Theta$ -link and the theta values in the target of the $\Theta$ -link.
+"permute" (up to mild indeterminacies) the theta values in the source of the Θ -link and the theta values in the target of the Θ -link.

-In other words, multiradiality makes it possible to "see" (up to mild indeterminacies) the "alien" ring structure on one side of $\Theta$ -link from the point of view of the ring structure on the other side (cf. the discussion at the beginning of Section 13).
-This multiradiality, together with the compatibility of the algorithms under consideration with the $\Theta$ -link, will, ultimately, lead to the desired height estimate (cf. Remark 11.1.1).
+In other words, multiradiality makes it possible to "see" (up to mild indeterminacies) the "alien" ring structure on one side of Θ -link from the point of view of the ring structure on the other side (cf. the discussion at the beginning of Section 13).
+This multiradiality, together with the compatibility of the algorithms under consideration with the Θ -link, will, ultimately, lead to the desired height estimate (cf. Remark 11.1.1).

-The multiradial algorithm that we ultimately wish to establish consists, roughly speaking, of three main objects (cf. the table just before Corollary 13.13): (mono-analytic étale-like) log-shells (which are related to the local units of the number fields under consideration) equipped with log-volume functions (cf. Section 5), theta values (which are related to the local value groups of the number fields under consideration) acting on these log-shells, and (global) number fields acting on these log-shells.
-In this context, the theta function (resp. $\kappa$ -coric functions (Definition 9.2)) serve(s) as a geometric container for the theta values (resp. the number fields) just mentioned and allow(s) one to establish the multiradiality of the reconstruction algorithms under consideration.
-Here, suitable versions of Kummer theory for the theta function and $\kappa$ -coric functions allow one to relate the respective étale-like objects and Frobenius-like objects under consideration.
+The multiradial algorithm that we ultimately wish to establish consists, roughly speaking, of three main objects (cf. the column labelled "(1)" of the table before Corollary 13.13): (mono-analytic étale-like) log-shells (which are related to the local units of the number fields under consideration) equipped with log-volume functions (cf. Section 5), theta values (which are related to the local value groups of the number fields under consideration) acting on these log-shells, and (global) number fields acting on these log-shells.
+In this context, the theta function (resp. κ -coric functions (Definition 9.2)) serve(s) as a geometric container for the theta values (resp. the number fields) just mentioned and allow(s) one to establish the multiradiality of the reconstruction algorithms under consideration.
+Here, suitable versions of Kummer theory for the theta function and κ -coric functions allow one to relate the respective étale-like objects and Frobenius-like objects under consideration.
 These versions of Kummer theory depend on suitable versions of cyclotomic rigidity.

-The cyclotomic rigidity of mono-theta environments discussed above allows one to perform Kummer theory in a multiradial manner for the theta function (Proposition 11.4, Theorem 12.7, Corollary 12.8).
-Similarly, a certain version of cyclotomic rigidity that is deduced from the elementary fact $\mathbb{Q}{>0} \cap \widehat{\mathbb{Z}}^{\times} = \{1\}$ (Definition 9.6) allows one to perform Kummer theory in a multiradial manner for $\kappa$ -coric functions.
+The cyclotomic rigidity of mono-theta environments discussed above allows one to perform Kummer theory for the theta function in a multiradial manner (Proposition 11.4, Theorem 12.7, Corollary 12.8).
+Similarly, a certain version of cyclotomic rigidity that is deduced from the elementary fact $\mathbb{Q}{>0} \cap \widehat{\mathbb{Z}}^{\times} = \{1\}$ (Definition 9.6) allows one to perform Kummer theory for κ -coric functions in a multiradial manner.
+At a more concrete level, the cyclotomic rigidity of mono-theta environments and κ coric functions plays the role of protecting the Kummer theory surrounding the theta function and κ -coric functions from the $\widehat{\mathbb{Z}}^{\times}$ -indeterminacies that act on the local units and hence ensures the compatibility of the Θ -link with the portion of the final multiradial algorithm that involves the Kummer theory surrounding the theta function and κ -coric functions (cf. the column labelled "(3)" of the table before Corollary 13.13).
 By contrast, the most classical version of cyclotomic rigidity, which is deduced from local class field theory for MLF's (cf. Section 0.2), does not yield a multiradial algorithm (cf. Remark 11.4.1, Proposition 11.15 (2), and Remark 11.17.2 (2)).